-I recently looked at my most popular blog posts of the past 12 months.
-I do it every year.
-Once again, literally none of the top 10 posts are what I’d consider my best.
+I recently looked at my most popular blog posts of the year so far.
+I do this a few times a year.
+And once again, literally none of the top 10 posts are what I’d consider my best.
 Not a single thing I sweated artistic bullets over got the response I expected.

 It reminded me of a wonderful process I discovered, which I’m going to share with you.
 It’s a very simple way to produce your best work on a regular basis.